 How Useful is a Police Report After a Car Accident in Maryland in Your Claim?

-Although a police accident report is not admissible at a personal injury trial, they can be useful in personal injury litigation negotiations.
+Although a police accident report is not admissible at a personal injury trial, it can be helpful in personal injury litigation negotiations.

 However, these reports can be limited in scope.
 In many cases, obtaining a police report is just the first step.
 A Maryland car accident lawyer can request additional evidence to bolster your case against the driver who hurt you.